 While many people are looking to downgrade, many others will want to upgrade to newer models or different kinds of cars.
 This could be down to circumstances, like a growing family, or simply down to a desire to drive something newer.
 In this situation, deciding whether or not to sell your old car is likely to come down to whether or not you need to keep it around and whether or not you need the money from the sale.

 Ultimately, the choice is yours.
-If you do decide to sell up, don’t forget to see how much your car is worth with Jamjar’s car valuation tool.
+If you do decide to sell up, don’t forget to see how much your car is worth by visiting our Sell My Car page.